tpaau/chilen/README.md

 ## Building from source
 You will need to have Rust properly configured on your system to compile this program.

-For compiling the player from source on Linux, you will also need to have the development files for `alsa-libs` installed.
+On Linux, you will also need to have the development files for `alsa-libs` installed.

-#### Fedora Silverblue
+### Fedora Silverblue
 ```bash
 rpm-ostree install alsa-libs-devel
 ```